gittuf/gittuf/docs/design-document.md

 RSL entries may include application-defined custom fields after their standard fields and before an annotation's message block.
-Custom field names begin with `custom.` followed by one or more of `[A-Za-z0-9._/-]`, and are unique in the canonical format.
-Values may contain `[A-Za-z0-9-+./,()]`.
-These character sets are enforced on write.
-Readers accept whatever is stored.
+Custom field names begin with `custom.` and follow the Kubernetes annotation convention: a lowercase DNS subdomain the application controls (for example `gitforge.com`), a `/`, and a name of at most 63 lowercase characters that starts and ends alphanumeric with `.`, `_`, or `-` allowed in between.
+Namespacing keys to a domain you control avoids collisions between applications.
+The whole key is fewer than 250 characters and unique in the canonical format.
+Values may contain `[A-Za-z0-9-+./,()_ ]`, have no leading or trailing spaces, and are fewer than 500 characters.
+An entry carries at most 20 custom fields, and empty values are dropped.
+These constraints are enforced on write.
 Writers sort fields by name so their encoding is deterministic.
-Readers accept fields in any order and, when a non-canonical entry repeats a name, use its first value.
+Readers accept fields in any order and, when a non-canonical entry repeats a name, use its first value; fields exceeding the length limits are ignored and the count is capped, so a crafted entry cannot force gittuf to surface unbounded data.
 Custom fields are part of the RSL commit message and are therefore covered by the entry's Git signature.

 For example, a forge might record who pushed a change and the server version that processed it:

 ```
 custom.gitforge.com/pusher: <handle>(<id>)
-custom.gitforge.com/server-version: v4.2.0-coffee
+custom.gitforge.com/server-version: v4.2.0-c0ffee
 ```

 Custom fields do not impact gittuf verification. gittuf treats them as opaque